MehrnooshTahani/MC-BLOS/README.md

 # BLosCode_V2
-This is version 2 of the line-of-sight mapping technique of Tahani et al. 2018
+MC-BLOS Software of the line-of-sight mapping technique of Tahani et al. 2018